dsseng/generator-node-next/docs/guides/travis.md

 # Using Travis CI
 If you have enabled Travis CI when creating your project, you will have a `.travis.yml` file in the root directory of your app.
-To test your app with Travis CI, you should upload your app to GitHub or GitLab and enable Travis CI for the repo.
+To test your app with Travis CI, you should upload your app to GitHub and enable Travis CI for the repo.

 ::: tip
 You can read more about testing Node apps with Travis CI [here](https://docs.travis-ci.com/user/languages/javascript-with-nodejs/)